 In most cases, your job as a real estate investor will be changing their expectations.
 So how do you do this?

-You will need to get skilled at guiding them from point A which is “what they believe they are getting from the sale” of the house, to point B which is “the amount you are willing to pay”.
+You will need to become skilled at guiding them from point A (which is what they believe they are getting from the sale of the house), to point B (which is the amount you are willing to pay).
 There is usually a substantial difference between points A and B.

-During the property inspection, you will have another chance begin a conversation about the price and to change the seller’s expectations.
+During the property inspection, this is when you will have another chance begin a conversation about the price and also to change the seller’s expectations again.
 If you have found additional items that need repair or replacement that weren’t previously mentioned, you will also be able to use these as a negotiating tool.

 You should have already done your homework and have comps for the area for this meeting.
 It will help rein in their expectations if you know what homes are selling for both to retail buyers and also what investors are paying for houses.
-You just need to tell them this is the “range” in which they are selling.
+You just need to tell them this is the “range” that homes in their area are selling for.
 The sellers will realize that you are knowledgeable about home prices in their neighborhood.

-I go over with the seller once again all of the work needed to get the house into the condition where it will sell quickly.
-At this time of year, I will also mention things such as the need to leave the heat on which will result in high utility bills.
-I have found times when this is the one thing that changes their mind and they lower their price.
-This is particularly true if they cannot afford to pay utilities for a second house.
+I go over all of this with the seller.
+We talk about all of the work needed to get the house into the condition where it will sell quickly.
+In the winter I will also mention things such as the need to leave the heat on which will result in high utility bills.
+In the summer we talk about lawn care.
+I have found times when these costs are the one thing that will change their mind and they will accept a lower price.
+Reality set's in.
+This is particularly true if they cannot afford to pay utilities and upkeep for a second house.